davidmh/ruby-gtfs-df/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## TODO

+- [ ] Time parsing
+    Just like partridge, we should parse Time as seconds since midnight.
+There's a draft in `lib/gtfs-df/utils.rb` but it's not used anywhere.
+    I haven't figured out how to properly implement with Polars.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/davidmh/ruby-gtfs-df.